A Mission of Discovery

 It is a promise to share the journey of a lifetime with you and your dog.

-We invite you to join us in making new discoveries in dog health, wellness, care, and understanding: via our research questions, continual results updates, blog posts, social media, and events.Order Now
+We invite you to join us in making new discoveries in dog health, wellness, care, and understanding via our research questions, continual results updates, blog posts, social media, and events.Order Now

 Ryan founded Embark after a decade spent using novel analytical approaches to tackle tough questions in public health, ecology, and industry.
 From Ebola outbreaks to retailer analytics to social evolution and sports science, Ryan has worked and published across a number of fields.
 Throughout that time, Ryan traveled the world collecting dog samples and contributing to a number of scientific studies.
 Ryan founded Embark to bring the insights from that research to dog owners and unlock the potential for Big Data to improve the lives of dogs and humans the world over.
 He has a BA in Computer Science from Harvard and graduate degrees in public health and ecology from Yale and the University of California at Davis.

-Adam is assistant professor in Biomedical Sciences at the Cornell University College of Veterinary Medicine, focused on the genomic investigation of dogs.
+Adam is an associate professor in Biomedical Sciences at the Cornell University College of Veterinary Medicine, focused on the genomic investigation of dogs.
 Adam’s research has addressed fundamental questions of dog evolution and history, disease and trait mapping, and advancing genomic tools for canine research.
 Adam has coauthored over 40 peer-reviewed scientific papers, including research in Nature, Science, and the Proceedings of the National Academy of Science.
 He is a graduate of the University of Illinois, Urbana-Champaign and received an MS in Computer Science and a PhD in Biology from Purdue University before his postdoctoral work at Cornell and Stanford.

 Spencer has led an extraordinary life.
 He was an Explorer-in-Residence at the National Geographic Society and Director of the Genographic Project, which collected and analyzed DNA samples from hundreds of thousands of people around the globe in order to decipher how our ancestors populated the planet, in the process launching the consumer genomics industry.
 He has appeared in numerous documentary films and is the author of three books.
 Spencer is also an adjunct professor at the University of Texas and proud owner of the iconic blues club Antone’s - and yes, this means the occasional free drink for the team.